malvinmuthuuri47/Simple_Sentiment_Analysis_Project/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;4. time <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;5. collections <br>

-These pacakges contain the project dependencies that the program needs for it to run as intended.
+These packages contain the project dependencies that the program needs for it to run as intended.
 After following these steps, you are now ready to see the beauty of NLP(Natural Language Processing) and sentiment analysis.

 # Usage
-Navigate to the app.py folder and then, run the following command. <mark>python app.py</mark>.
+Navigate to the app.py folder and then, run the following command. <strong><mark>python app.py</mark></strong>.

 This is the expected output if you have configured the project dependencies as instructed.<br>